Total US aftermarket size

 How large is the auto aftermarket industry?

-The entire automotive aftermarket is a $381 billion after-sales parts and accessories industry that services approximately 280 million light, medium and heavy-duty vehicles in operation (VIO) in the U.S. The industry breaks down into different categories and markets; one common way to categorize it is by automotive/light truck and medium/heavy duty vehicles.* The Auto Care Association represents the entire $381 billion industry, also called the “auto care” industry.
+The entire automotive aftermarket is a $380+ billion after-sales parts and accessories industry that services approximately 285 million light, medium and heavy-duty vehicles in operation (VIO) in the U.S. The industry breaks down into different categories and markets; one common way to categorize it is by automotive/light truck and medium/heavy duty vehicles.* The Auto Care Association represents the entire $381billion industry, also referred to as the “auto care industry.”

 Total automotive aftermarket size, a subset of the entire aftermarket

-According to the Automotive Aftermarket Suppliers Association (AASA) the U.S. automotive aftermarket is a $287 billion industry (2017) with a compound annual growth rate of 3.6% projected through 2020.
+According to the Automotive Aftermarket Suppliers Association (AASA) the U.S. automotive aftermarket is a $281 billion industry (2020) with a compound annual growth rate of around 3% projected through 2023.
+However, the $281 billion number is down from $309 billion in 2019, due to the impact of the coronavirus pandemic.
 The AASA industry size includes the automotive segment only and does not count the medium and heavy duty vehicles segment.
-Both the Auto Care Association and AASA agree on the $287 billion industry size, as published in the Joint Channel Forecast Model, which is published by both trade associations.
+Both the Auto Care Association and AASA agree on the $281 billion industry size, as published in the Joint Channel Forecast Model, which is published by both trade associations.

 Note that the word “automotive” is used generically and includes trucks and SUVs.